Set up the Deep Security firewall

 - In the Policy / Computer editor, go to Firewall > General.

 - Select On and then click Save.

 No outbound rules are assigned to the policies that come with Deep Security by default but several recommended inbound rules are.
 You can view the default inbound rules assigned to each policy by going to the Firewall tab in the relevant operating system policy.
 The example below shows the default assigned firewall rules for the Windows 8 Desktop policy.
-You can configure these firewall rules to meet the needs of your environment but we have pre-configured several for you to get you started.
+You can configure these firewall rules to meet the needs of your environment, but we have provided several default rules for you to get you started.

 To minimize the impact on system performance, try not to assign more than 300 firewall rules.
 It is also good practice to document all firewall rule changes in the Description field of the firewall rule.
 Make a note of when and why rules were created or deleted for easier firewall maintenance.